Explore the great variety of museums in Lisbon to create a complete impression of the cultural and historical heritage of Portugal.

 The House-Museum Dr. Anastacio Goncalves

-The museum displays works of art with exceptional exhibits recognized nationally and internationally.
+The next bright example in the list of museums in Lisbon displays works of art with exceptional exhibits recognized nationally and internationally.
 The Chinese ceramic collection deserves special attention.

 The house received the Valmor Architectural Prize in 1905.
 Artist Jose Malhoa lived and worked here.
 In 1932, it went to pediatric ophthalmologist and art collector Dr. Antonio Anastasio.
 Since then, the house has housed an extensive art collection.